 The dissertation proposal is a formal research proposal written in APA style.
 A successful dissertation proposal is one that convincingly sets forth a set of hypotheses and/or research questions supported by theory and empirical evidence and outlines in sufficient detail an effective method for testing those hypotheses/research questions.
-SSLS dissertation proposals must also meet the purpose criteria described in Section 1.
+SSLS dissertation proposals must also meet the purpose criteria described above.

-Section 2.2.1: Preparing the Dissertation Proposal
+Preparing the Dissertation Proposal